mklimek1/final-project/trados-02-results.md

 Inline code is rendered as a tag.

-Block code is is rendered as a tag.
+Block code is rendered as a tag.

 Block code with JavaScript comment is rendered as a tag.